ksukhorukov/Daemons/README.md

 # Run

-Go to the directory and type the command:
+Go to the directory of the daemon and type the following command:

 ```
 ./run